Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 And I think what they do is they take a bunch of variables, throw them together, and do these correlation coefficients, and they see what comes out with a reasonably high correlation.

-The only way you can determine causality, uh, for example, if X causes Y, let's say uh you have uh waste size and intelligence, and you want to see if those two factors correlate, well, they might correlate pretty high.
+The only way you can determine causality, for example, if X causes Y, let's say you have waist size and intelligence, and you want to see if those two factors correlate.

 So you might say, well, people with large waists are more intelligent than people with smaller weights.

-I could accept that too.
+I can accept that, too.

-And when he was asked why did you do 20 T tests, he says, Well, I understood how to do that.
+And when he was asked, why did you do 20 t-tests, he says, well, I understood how to do that.

 And that's where you get a degree of significance.

-And that will statistically imply causality of correlation won't.
+And that will statistically imply causality.

-Higher IQ that's absurd, but yet there are people doing things just like that.
+That's absurd, but yet there are people doing things just like that.

 Well, I think if you eat three milk duds, you are less likely to give birth to a deformed child.

-I mean, it's it's absurd what's out there.
+I mean, it's absurd what's out there.

-I think what they're doing is they're just taking a lot of factors, uh variables, and throwing them into a pot and see what correlates with what.
+I think what they're doing is they're just taking a lot of factors, variables, and throwing them into a pot and see what correlates with what.

-That's they may be doing that.
+They may be doing that.

-But more interesting to me is their Motivation for doing it.
+But more interesting to me is their motivation for doing it.

 And you've got a bunch of people out there who are searching desperately for money.

-Scientists, so-called scientists wanting research grants, and so all they've got to do is say, we've done this causality correlation study, and we have found X. No, there is no such thing as a causality correlation study.
+And so all they've got to do is say, we've done this causality correlation study.

 Sorry about that.